 How are retinal detachments treated?

 There are several types of surgery for retinal detachment, depending upon the type of detachment and the individual.
 Recovery can take several months and it may be some time before you are able to return to normal activities.
-Sometimes, even following successful reattachment surgery, the vision does not return fully, particularly if the detachment was not treated quickly.
+Sometimes, even following successful reattachment surgery, the vision does not return fully, especially if the detachment was not treated quickly.